saikiran76/Attendance-Manager/README.md

 ![hacktoberfest-banner](https://uno-website-assets.s3.amazonaws.com/wp-content/uploads/2023/10/02100331/1600_Hacktoberfest-scaled.jpg)

 Hacktoberfest, organized by DigitalOcean in partnership with GitHub and other sponsors, is a month-long celebration of open-source software that takes place every October.
-The event aims to motivate developers, newbies and veterans alike, to contribute to open-source projects.
+The event aims to motivate developers, newbies, and veterans alike, to contribute to open-source projects.
 Participants can win swag, like T-shirts and stickers, by making a certain number of pull requests to open-source projects on GitHub during the month.
 It's a fantastic opportunity not only to give back to the community but also to learn and collaborate with developers from around the world.
 Want to start your open-source journey?
 [Learn more and register for Hacktoberfest!](https://hacktoberfest.digitalocean.com/)

 ## How to Contribute 💡